 Most of the websites don’t have a good intent behind the information they provide.
-Every blog post I read… the majority of them are written with the intention of making a sale or selling a product or service.
+Every blog post I read…the majority of them are written with the intention of selling a product or service by pressurizing people.

 You don’t want to do it.

-Thus, you have to fix this issue if you really want long term growth.
+Thus, you have to fix this issue if you want long term growth.

 We’ve seen how crucial bounce rate is for your website’s SEO rankings.
-It’s also a signal that how likely people are engrossed to read and consume the information you gather.
+It’s also a signal of how likely people are engrossed to read and consume the information you gather.

 Let’s take a quick recap of what factors we saw that can affect the bounce rate of a site in points so you won’t forget.